Squier Jaguar vs. Squier Mustang: Best Offset Guitars for Grunge

 |

 Both the Squier Jaguar and the Squier Mustang are legendary weapons for building a 90s rig, but they serve two completely different types of players.
+If you’re still deciding between Squier and other brands, my Squier vs. Epiphone comparison breaks down the key differences for rock beginners.

 If you want the undisputed visual king of alternative rock and plan on heavily shaping your tone through a massive pedalboard, the Squier Jaguar is your winner.